-People generally want coralline species in their tank because it looks nice, and it takes up real estate that other nuisance algae might take up.
+People generally want coralline species in their tank because they looks nice, and they take up real estate that nuisance algae would otherwise grow on.
 Epiphytes, algae that can grow on other algae, (in this case), are usually nuisances and can grow on coralline, but coralline has chemical defenses to help slow this process.
-Most coralline species are themselves epiphytes, but are not considered nuisances.
+Most coralline species are themselves epiphytes, but are not considered nuisances in the hobby.

 In order to keep it alive, you should keep parameters within acceptable reef aquarium ranges, a table of which can be found here.
 Even though coralline is an algae, it tends to grow poorly in high nutrient water.
 Studies have shown that high nutrient levels inhibit coralline growth, but it is unclear if that is because the algae is under attack from nuisance algae epiphytes that thrive under those conditions, or because high nutrient levels interfere with the calcium carbonate building process.
 Some people try to "jack up their calcium and alkalinity" in an effort to grow coralline more quickly.
 While it is true coralline can be limited by a lack of calcium, as long as calcium levels are within acceptable levels, it is unnecassary to raise them any higher for good coralline growth.
 For best results with coralline, keep the tank clean so it has room to settle, make sure parameters are within acceptable ranges.
 Fast changes are likely to cause more problems than results.